 Materials: Gel vs. Rubber vs. Foam

-The material a recoil pad is made from is the very heart of its performance, directly influencing how much force is absorbed before it reaches the shooter’s shoulder.
+The specific material a recoil pad is made from affects its performance.
+It directly affects how much force is absorbed before it reaches the shooter’s shoulder.

 Gel Pads